-To play your Dock & Play or portable satellite radio over your home stereo system, you'll need to make sure you have a home kit (most portables come with home kits).
-The accessories in a home kit, while others offer a home kit as an optional accessory.
+To play your Dock & Play satellite radio over your home stereo system, you'll need to make sure you have a home kit.
+Some Dock & Play satellite radios include a home kit, while others offer a home kit as an optional accessory.

-- A desktop cradle.
-Also called a docking station, the radio sits in the cradle on a table top, or on your component rack.
+The radio sits in a desktop cradle (also called a docking station) on a table top, or on your component rack.
 You make all the power and signal connections here.

-- An AC power adapter.
-The power adapter plugs into the cradle at one end, and into a wall outlet at the other.
+The AC power adapter plugs into the cradle at one end, and into a wall outlet at the other.

 The antenna receives the satellite signal, and plugs into the cradle.
 You'll want to place the antenna in a spot where it receives the strongest possible satellite signal.
 Dock & Play radios usually have signal strength meters and an antenna aiming feature that can help you put it in just the right spot.